Heba-Atef99/Hospital_Management_System/README.md

 > patient has many features :-
 > 1. Register On The System.
-> 2. have his followed Doctors list .
+> 2. View his followed Doctors list .
 > 3. See his Doctor's Schedule.
 > 4. he can book an appointment with any doctor from any department.
 > 5. He can book any required tests through the site.
-> 6. he can pay online or offline.
+> 6. he can pay online using Valid Credit Card.
-> 7. he can book a surgery online.
+> 7. he can pay Offline and see the total cost.
 > 8. he can view different services offered by the hospital.
-> 9. View his own profile and he can edit it.
+> 9. View his profile and he can edit it.
 > 10. show his progress Details.
+> 11. show his Hospital Details.
-> 11. he can add his medical record.
+> 12. he can add his medical record.
+> 13. he can book a surgery online.

 #### If you are Doctor